yochannah/carpentries.org/_posts/2020/04/2020-04-21-ucl-first-online-git-workshop.md

 We used [socrative] to run quizzes during the class, where most of the questions are asked twice, the first one to answer individually and the second one to answer after discussing it with a peer.
 We tried to translate that to the online world using the [breakout rooms capability of Blackboard][bbc-breakout].
 However, it didn't work well.
 We hadn't tested before with that many participants in a call and the room creation and assigning people to the room was not as smooth as we would have liked it.
 In part, this was because we were not too familiar with this tool, but it may also be a limitation of the tool itself (how can we keep the custom assignment of participants to breakout rooms over the whole session?).

 During the workshop we had some learners having problems which we tried to help using breakout rooms.
-The problem there is that the helper loses track of what's happening in the main room and can't - as they would do in a physical classroom - point the learner to pay attention to something that's being explained at the moment, and help after that bit.
+The problem there is that the helper loses track of what's happening in the main room and cannot - as they would do in a physical classroom - point the learner to pay attention to something that's being explained at the moment, and help after that bit.

 Finally, the workshop finished almost on time (+5 min) and we covered most of the material.
 Learners gave positive feedback and appreciated the number of helpers we had in place.